Take the 30 Day Decluttering Challenge For A Clutter-Free Home!

 There is one app that I recommend to everyone trying to get organized.
 It’s called Cozi and the best part is it’s FREE!

-I’m able to keep all appointments, schedules and even my grocery list completely organized.
-It keeps my whole family organized because my husband can add things to our list from his phone as well.
+Cozi keeps my whole family organized because my husband can also add things to our list from his phone.

 Day 22: Back-Up All Photos

-Today back up all photos from your phone, tablets, and computer.
+Today back up all photos from your phone, tablet, and computer.

 Years ago, I would back up all of my pictures to my computer from my phone.
 Then my computer crashed while updating.